 By holding all three events concurrently, the appropriate atmosphere is established to highlight only materials, containers, and services, according to Tarsus Group plc, which is organizing the event in cooperation with Landon, Farrey & Associates.
 The event will exclude machinery and systems.

-“The 2006 concept is built on the successful launch of Packaging Services Expo 2005,” which was produced by Tarsus Group, said Douglas Emslie, Tarsus Group managing director, in announcing the show at a press luncheon in June 2005 in Rosemont.
-“The goal is to produce a complete educational program and trade exhibition taking place in a relaxed and pleasant business atmosphere.”
+Douglas Emslie, Tarsus Group managing director, announced the show at a press luncheon in June 2005 in Rosemont.
+“The goal is to produce a complete educational program and trade exhibition taking place in a relaxed and pleasant business atmosphere,” he said.

 Individual components of Packaging Summit 2006 include: